r3vn/badKarma/readme.md

 The Session file is just a sqlite database, it contains all the information gained during the activity, real-time updated it can be exported or/and imported from badKarma's GUI.
 By default the database is located inside the "/tmp" directory, this means that you have to save it in a different location before rebooting your computer.

-Inside the database there are three tables: hosts, ports, activity_log and notes.
+Inside the database there are four tables: hosts, ports, activity_log and notes.

 ### Targets ###
 It is possible to add targets and scan them with nmap and/or masscan from the GUI, some defaults scan profiles are already available as well.